reesekunz/team-builder/projectREADME.md

 - Look into the various strategies around form validation.
 What happens if you try to enter a number as a team-members name?
 Does your App allow for that?
 Should it?
 What happens if you try and enter a function as the value to one of your fields?
 How could this be dangerous?
 How might you prevent it?

 - Style the forms.
 There are some subtle browser defaults for input tags that might need to be overwritten based on their state (active, focus, hover, etc.); Keep those CSS skill sharp.

+## Other personal project notes
+- need to create list of members yourself (in app.js)
+- need to display or render team members, mapping over state and displaying them
+- create the array in app.js. info filled in from the form (need to create a form.js) will create new members that you can map over and render out
+- create form in form.js and pass newly created member info into app.js to create array of members

+## Steps I Took to Complete the Project:

+## Initial Set Up (after fork and clone)

+1. in terminal => create-react-app team-builder

+2. in terminal => cd team-builder
+                  yarn start

+3. in terminal => git checkout -b reese-kunz

+## Setting up state

+1. in app.js => import useState hook

+2. in app.js function => give state variable a default value => const [member, setMember] = useState ([]);